JuanGRomeo/exceptions-vs-resultPattern/README.md

 1. Set Exceptions.Vs.ResultPattern.PerformanceTests as startup project
 2. Build the solution in Release mode
 3. Run it without debugging (Ctrl + F5)
+4. Check the results in the terminal.
+Also the results are being exported in HTML and Markdown on ```\Benchmarking.Exceptions.Vs.ResultPattern\bin\Release\net8.0\BenchmarkDotNet.Artifacts\results``` folder